Designing a Job for a High Availability Cluster

 Designing a job for HA

-When a Matillion job runs on a HA cluster and a node fails (network failure, instance crash etc) then within a few seconds the failure will be detected by another node and the job re-submitted from the start.
+When a Matillion ETL Job runs on a high availability (HA) cluster and a node fails (because of problems with network failure, instances crashing, etc.) and the Job is invoked by the Matillion ETL job scheduler, then within a few seconds the failure will be detected by another node and the job re-submitted from the start.
+Jobs that are invoked any other way (through the UI, via API or SQS) are not restarted.

 Making sure your job is suitable for execution in such an environment revolves around 2 concepts: